Frequent queries on insurance, claims and getting help in an emergency

 What happens if your checked bag ends up in Hunan instead of Hainan?
 If you’re lucky, your bag just took a detour and will eventually make its way to you.
 Even a delayed bag can be stressful though.
 If your bag is delayed for at least 12 hours, you could still be reimbursed for a change of clothes and toiletries until you and your bag are reunited.

-If your bag never arrives, your first call should be to the airline.
-If the airline isn’t able to track down your bag, your second step is to contact Blue Ribbon Bags, a non-insurance service that will track and expedite the return of your undelivered baggage by the airline.
-Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call Blue Ribbon Bags so you can file a lost luggage claim.
+If your bag never arrives, the first step is to contact the airline.
+If the airline isn’t able to help you locate your lost bag, the second step is to contact the Delayed or Lost Baggage Tracking and Delivery service, which is another of our non-insurance service partners.
+Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call so you can file a lost luggage claim.

 With such a large population, it can be hard dealing with the crowds while traveling in China.
 Unfortunately, where there are crowds, there can also be pickpockets.